azimsh3r/WikiRace/README.md

 Your solution should be a console app with the following arguments:
 - `search-depth` – How many transitions from the start page are allowed.
 Don't forget to check if the depth is > 0 and inform the user if the input is incorrect.
-- Optional `max-threads` – How many threads to use (the default value is one).
+- Optional `max-threads` – How many threads to use, the default value is one.
 Don't forget to check if the number of threads is > 0 and inform the user if the input is incorrect.
-- Optional `start` – If provided, then the solution should start searching from the Wikipedia page with the given title, otherwise it should start from any Wikipedia article.
+- Optional `start` and `final` – If provided, then the solution should start searching from the Wikipedia page with the given title, otherwise it should start from any Wikipedia article.
 For example, if `AVL tree` is given as the `start` argument, your search should start from `https://en.wikipedia.org/wiki/AVL_tree`.
+Same applies to final. **OR** your application can allow for multiple races, and wait for user input to get `start` and `final`.

 The output of the app is a sequence of pages in the found path, or a message saying that no path was found within the search depth.
 Consider displaying the progress, so that the user knows that the application has not frozen.